davidindub/fizzbuzz/README.md

 __Game Area__

  - There are four buttons for the potential options in the game.
 These can be tapped or clicked, or the keyboard's arrow keys can be used in the same layout as the buttons to play.
-The buttons are large on smaller screens to make them easy to tap, and slightly smaller on larger screens where the user may be using a mouse to click.
+The buttons scale so the game is easy to play on all screen sizes.

 ***